istio/istio.io/content/en/docs/tasks/observability/metrics/secure-metrics/index.md

     The Istio sidecar injected into the Prometheus pod is used only to provision an Istio workload certificate for mTLS authentication.
 Traffic interception is explicitly disabled and Prometheus continues to operate as a standard Kubernetes workload.
 As an alternative, Istio can be integrated with [cert-manager](docs/ops/integrations/certmanager/) to provision certificates for Prometheus.
 In that model, an Istio sidecar is not required.
     {{< /tip >}}

-1. Update Prometheus Deployment pod template
+1. Update the Prometheus Deployment pod template

     Istio provides a sample Prometheus installation at `samples/addons/prometheus.yaml`.
 Modify `samples/addons/prometheus.yaml` to annotate the Prometheus deployment to enable sidecar injection, mount Istio certificates, and configure the proxy: